Drin (river): Etymology

-Geography
+Course

 Mouth of Drin and Gulf of Drin on the Adriatic coast in northern Albania.

 After the confluence of its two tributaries, near the town of Kukës in the northeast Albania, Drin flows west, passing through the Albanian Alps and Fierzë then upon reaching the Dukagjini highlands, flowing then to the south through Apripë e Gurit, Toplanë, Dushman, Koman, Vjerdhë Mazrrek, Rragam, and Pale Lalej.
 At Vau i Dejës, it enters the low Shkodër Field and splits into two distributaries.
 One empties into the Gulf of Drin into the Adriatic Sea southwest of Lezhë, forming the Mouth of Drin.
 The other empties into the Bojana River near the Rozafa Castle.

 The Black Drin flows out from the Lake Ohrid near Struga through western North Macedonia and then eastern Albania.
 The White Drin originates from the Žljeb mountain, north of the town of Peja in the Dukagjin region of Kosovo, and flows from there through to Albania.

 The basin encompasses the transboundary subbasins of Lake Shkodër (largest lake in Southern Europe), Lake Ohrid (one of the most ancient lakes in the World), Lake Prespa and Small Prespa Lake and also the tributaries, namely Black Drin, White Drin and Bojana River.
 All these subbasins and tributaries are home to numerous species of mammals, vascular plants, insects, amphibians, fish and birds.